malakstar786/octopus-ai-mvp/README.md

 ---

-# Multilingual AI Chatbot MVP
+# Multilingual AI Chatbot MVP for Octopus AI

 A lightweight chatbot MVP that detects a user's language (Arabic or English), processes queries, and responds in the original language.